scala/scala3/docs/docs/typelevel.md

 ```
 block, which de-classifies it as a top-level expression. (`locally` is a function in `Predef` which simply returns its argument.)

-Transparent methods are effectively final; they may not be overwritten.
-If a transparent
-method has a top-level match expression then it can itself override no other method and it must always be fully applied.

 As another example, consider the following two functions over tuples:

 ```scala